kismetwireless/kismet/docs/dev/datasource.md

 #### SPECTRUM
 Sources which report raw spectrum should send it using this KV.
 Modeled after the output format from the *_sweep tools (hackrf_sweep, rtl_sweep, etc), this allows for simple transmission of the spectrum data as dB levels.

-A SPECTRUM record is inserted into the Kismet packetchain as a packet containing a "SPECTRUM" record.
+A SPECTRUM record is inserted into the Kismet packetchain packet as a "SPECTRUM" record.
+If a PACKET record is also found, both may be inserted into the same packet.

 Content: